Coming soon. Please register your interest above so we can plan how many to make.

 Source and Support

-Please note that this is an open source project with no support.
-Before purchasing please check the Github page to see more information on the product.
+Please note that although this is an open source noncommercial project Muramasa Entertainment has received permission to manufacture the EPSM from Perkka the creator of the EPSM.
+Please note that support is limited and before purchasing please check the Github page to see more information on the product.
 Also please feel free to ask questions on the NESDEV Discord on the #chiptuning or #hardware channels.